Tara (fictional plantation): In Gone with the Wind

-Ellen O'Hara dies soon after the Union evacuation, and her widowed oldest daughter Scarlett returns a day later, initial delight at finding the house still standing soon turning to despair at its ruination.
+Ellen O'Hara dies soon after the Union evacuation, and her widowed oldest daughter Scarlett returns a day later, her initial delight at finding the house still standing soon turning to despair at its ruination.
 The loss of his wife, combined with hopelessness, poverty, age, and an increasing reliance on whiskey (when it is available) is destroying Gerald O'Hara's sanity, leaving him a demented echo of his former self.
 The plantation and house continue to be visited by both rebel and Union troops throughout the war, both sides taking any remnants of food and items of value left to the family.

 Scarlett, however, leads her complaining sister Suellen, and semi-stunned and emotionally numb sister Carreen, and the house slaves (all unaccustomed to hard manual labor), in harvesting the remaining cotton plants.
 She manages to salvage a few hundred pounds of the crop (enough to trade for food, perhaps) but sees her labor rendered useless when a small detachment of Union troops finds the cotton in a slave cabin and sets it ablaze.
 When one of the soldiers is prevented, by his commanding officer, from taking a gilded sword that once belonged to Scarlett's long-dead father-in-law and intended for her little boy Wade Hamilton (the officer is himself a veteran of the same campaigns as the sword's former owner), the thwarted Yankee soldier expresses his indignation by secretly setting a wing of the house on fire as the Yankees are leaving.
 The family – which at this point, includes the convalescent Melanie Wilkes, Scarlett's sister-in-law by her marriage to her first husband (Melanie's dead brother Charles Hamilton) – extinguishes the flames before they can spread, but the mansion is further damaged.

 When a Union deserter attempts to rob and rape Scarlett, she kills him in self-defense and vengeance.
 With the tiny windfall of money he was carrying, and with his horse and the aid of Will Benteen, a Confederate private and amputee nursed through a near-fatal fever by the O'Haras, the land is planted once again, on a subsistence scale.
 The family is able to eke out a very meager living, leaving them constantly hungry but at least not homeless or starving.

 Peace returns after the war, but not prosperity.
 Scarlett manages to save Tara from being seized and the family from dispossession only by deceitfully marrying her sister Suellen's fiancé, Frank Kennedy, and using his savings to pay the $300 in taxes levied on the place.
 Though Scarlett returns to Atlanta where her fortunes rise as she takes over and expands her second husband Frank's business interests, she shares her new wealth with Tara.
 Tara never achieves anything like its antebellum grandeur, but it does become self-supporting as a "two horse" farm.
 While far from rich, the O'Haras are at least in better condition than most of their neighbors.